California

 San Diego Gas & Electric (SDG&E)

-IOUSan Diego County and southern Orange County
+IOUSan Diego County and southern Orange County; serves approximately 3.7 million customers

 Los Angeles Department of Water and Power (LADWP)